rohantmp/enhancements/enhancements/local-storage/automatic-detection.md

 N/A

 ## Alternatives
 - Existing manual creation of LocalVolume CRs.
-With the node selector on the LocalVolume, a single CR can apply to an entire class of nodes (i.e., a machineset or a physical rack of homogeneous hardware).When a machineset is defined, a corresponding LocalVolume can also be created.
-Why is this insufficient ?
+With the node selector on the LocalVolume, a single CR can apply to an entire class of nodes (i.e., a machineset or a physical rack of homogeneous hardware).
+When a machineset is defined, a corresponding LocalVolume can also be created.
 - Directly enhancing the LocalVolume CR to allow for auto discovery